 Governors Island has become a popular summer location for New Yorkers to take a day trip on the weekends.
 With spectacular views of Manhattan, open green spaces and fun tours, its a perfect oasis from the daily grind of the city.
 However, this little tourist getaway has a deep and rich history.
 Dating back to the American Revolution, Governors Island was a vital strategic point given its location on the converging East and Hudson Rivers.
 And any place with a complex history, we’ve learned, has plenty of good secrets to unearth.
-Here are our 10 favorite secrets of Governors Island, which you can use when it reopens for the season next year.

 10. Governors Island was Once Home to Manhattan’s Only Golf Course